Lifeboats of the Titanic: Lifeboat 13 (starboard)

-One male survivor, Daniel Buckley, reputedly managed to get into Boat 13 thanks to a female passenger who concealed him under her shawl.
-Buckley, a third-class passenger from County Cork in Ireland, was emigrating to the United States with a group of cousins and friends.
+One male survivor, Daniel Buckley, reputedly managed to get into Lifeboat 13 thanks to a female passenger who concealed him under her shawl.
+Buckley, a Third-Class passenger from County Cork in Ireland, was emigrating to the United States with a group of cousins and friends.
 He was among a group of steerage passengers who forced their way through a locked gate to the boat deck.
 He testified to the Senate inquiry into the sinking that he had helped put women and children in at least five lifeboats when he made a quick decision to jump in with a number of males.
 Buckley testified that, when two officers ordered the men to get out, a female passenger took pity on him, threw a shawl over him and pushed him down to hide him in the bottom of the boat.
-He believed that his savior was Madeleine Astor, though she was in Boat 4.
-Buckley later joined the 69th Infantry Regiment of the US Army during World War I, and was killed in action on 15 October 1918 during the Meuse–Argonne offensive.
+He believed that his savior was Madeleine Astor, though she was in Lifeboat 4.
+Buckley later joined the 69th Infantry Regiment of the US Army during World War I and was killed in action on 15 October 1918 during the Meuse–Argonne offensive.
 Buckley is credited with writing the folk song Sweet Kingwilliamstown.

-While it was being lowered, boat 13 was nearly swamped by "an enormous stream of water, three or four feet in diameter" coming from the condenser exhaust which was being produced by the pumps, far below, trying to purge the water that was flooding into Titanic.
+While it was being lowered, Lifeboat 13 was nearly swamped by "an enormous stream of water, three or four feet in diameter" coming from the condenser exhaust which was being produced by the pumps, far below, trying to purge the water that was flooding into Titanic.
 The occupants had to push the boat clear using their oars and spars and reached the water safely.
-The wash from the exhaust caused the boat to drift directly under lifeboat number 15, which was being lowered almost simultaneously.
+The wash from the exhaust caused the boat to drift directly under Lifeboat 15, which was being lowered almost simultaneously.
 Its lowering was halted just in time, with only a few feet to spare.
-The falls aboard lifeboat number 13 jammed and had to be cut free to allow the boat to get away safely from the side of Titanic.
+The falls aboard Lifeboat 13 jammed and had to be cut free to allow the boat to get away safely from the side of Titanic.
 According to passenger Delia McDermott, she climbed out of the boat early on to recover her new hat.
 A few hours later the occupants saw Carpathia coming to their rescue and began rowing towards it to an accompaniment of the Philip P. Bliss hymn, "Pull for the Shore".
 They were picked up at about 6:30 a.m.